ruzcko/ruzcko/README.md

 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?style=for-the-badge&logo=Instagram&logoColor=white)](https://www.instagram.com/ruzcko)

 ![Ruzcko_Hello world!](https://github.com/ruzcko/ruzcko/assets/67700033/6b9525a8-09d8-4037-8383-002305628418)

+### Hi there 👋, my name is Ruzcko 🤓

+- 🦄 I'm a graduate student at Ulsan National Institute of Science and Technology (UNIST), South Korea.
+- 🎓 I'm taking up PhD in Artificial Intelligence
+- 🔭 I’m currently part of the Machine Learning, Vision, and Language Laboratory
+- 🌱 I’m currently learning about Multimodal AI
+- 👯 I’m looking to collaborate on any AI projects
+- 🤔 I’m looking for help with GitHub as I am new here

 <!--
 **ruzcko/ruzcko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.